synchealth/handbook/content/handbook/Time Off of all Kinds.md

 After one year of service you are eligible for:

-* 8 weeks paid Pregnancy Disability Leave (in conjunction and concurrent with any state paid pregnancy disability leave or paid family leave)
+* 8 weeks paid Pregnancy Disability Leave (in conjunction and concurrent with short-term disability insurance,any state paid pregnancy disability leave or paid family leave)
 * 6 weeks paid maternity/paternity leave (runs concurrently with and not in addition to pregnancy disability leave)
 * The remainder of your FMLA term is unpaid but available for use up to one year.
 * paid leave works in conjuction with state paid leaves and our short-term disability coverage.